Red91K/Security-Learning/RecordedFuture Intelligence Fundamentals/Lesson 1 - Intelligence Overview.md

 2. **360 degree visibility** - intelligence should be collected from a variety of internal and external sources
 3. **leverages automation** - to enable analysts to focus on big picture, intuitive analysis
 4. **aligned with specific goals** - intelligence programs should have well-defined, specific goals with respect to each stakeholder

+# Who benefits from Intelligence?
+-> A wide range of business functions benefit from intelligence

+## 1. SecOps & IR teams
+- The context that Intelligence provides acclerates and strengthens security operations and incident response
+- **SecOps:**
+	- contextualized alerts allow faster triage
+	- operational intelligence about adversary TTPs leads to effective detections
+	-  context can eliminate false-positives that contribute to burnout
+- **IR:**
+	-  understanding the adversary is crucial to properly responding to an intrusion
+	- intelligence about actions the adversary previously took to gain persistence & move laterally enable effective incident remediation
+	- intelligence gives a clearer picture of the overall intrusion and the root causes of the incident

+## 2. Risk Teams
+- Intelligence allows **better prioritisation** of risks & informs us of **effective mitigations** by giving us a better understanding of the threat

+## 3. Vulnerability Management Teams
+- intelligence about the severity, risk of exploitation, and about the potential impact of each vulnerability helps vulnerability management teams better prioritise and remediate vulnerabilities

+## 4. Fraud, Brand protection, IAM Teams
+- Each of these functions are impossible without actionable intelligence
+	- **Fraud** - identification of fraudulent transactions, emerging techniques, etc
+	- **Brand Protection** - identifying impersonations, typosquatting, misinformation, etc
+	- **Identity** - searching for leaked credentials in breach forums, identifying identity theft attack vectors, etc

+## 5. Security Leaders & Business Executives
+- For high level decision makers, intelligence delivers a powerful **decision advantage**
+- Intelligence informs better business strategy, allows better allocation of funding, and helps executives deal with risk.